Code-Institute-Submissions/milestone-project-1-done-london/README.md

 The Shop page features a **hero image** followed by a **shop heading** styled in a similar style to the navigation bar and inkeeping with the overall style and presentation of the website.
 Below this are images of the range of products on offer.
 Each image is a link to the product page which will have a more detailed product description and information about sizing, ordering etc. (this functionality is beyond the scope of this project but is a feature that will be added at a later date - see "Features to Implement in Future" section below).
 Below the product image is a brief description of the product and below that is the price.
-Under the product image is an **"Add to basket"** button which will add the item to the visitors basket (this functionality is beyond the scope of this project but is a feature that will be added at a later date - see "Features to Implement in Future" section below).
+Under the product image is an **"Add to basket"** button which will add the item to the users basket (this functionality is beyond the scope of this project but is a feature that will be added at a later date - see "Features to Implement in Future" section below).
+It currently links to the basket page which features a "coming soon" message as basket funtionality is beyond the scope of this project.
 The Shop page is layed out in columns of **Bootstrap cards** with an image, supporting text, pricing and an "Add to basket" button, 2 columns wide for mobile devices and 4 columns wide for tablet and desktop.
 This design choice was made to give each individual product enough space to be viewed clearly by the visitor without overcrowding the UI or making links or buttons hard to press on mobile devices.